To save paper & ink, use the [Hide] controls next to photos and comments

 > Gnat Man Crag

-Access Issue: RAIN AND WET ROCK: The sandstone in Red Rocks is fragile and is very easily damaged when it is wet.
+Access Issue: Red Rock RAIN AND WET ROCK: The sandstone is fragile and is very easily damaged when wet.

 Holds rip off and climbs have been and will continue to be permanently damaged due to climbers not respecting this phenomenon.
 After a heavy storm, the rock will remain wet, sometimes for several days.
 PLEASE DO NOT CLIMB IN RED ROCKS during or after rain.
 A good rule of thumb is that if the ground near your climb is at all damp (and not powdery dry sand), then do not climb.
 There are many alternatives (limestone, granite, basalt, and plastic) nearby.